darrenefecto/FunTools/README.md

 ## Notice

-To avoid viruses or other harmful software, it's recommended that you only download FunTools from this repository.
+For a safe and enjoyable gaming experience, I recommend downloading FunTools only from this official repository.
+This way you can minimize the risk of exposure to viruses or other harmful programs.
+Please note that this game is designed specifically for Windows x86 (32-bit) operating systems.
+It may not be compatible with Windows x64 (64-bit) systems.
+Enjoy the game and thanks for your support!

 ## License